breatheco-de/content/src/content/lesson/building-apis-with-python-flask.md

 | PUT    | /student/1 | Should update the information of the student with the id=1 |
 | DELETE | /student/1 | Should delete the studentt with id=1 |

-After a while the endpoints will speak for themselves, it will make sense and you will be able to guest what the do or even guess some endpints.
+Take a look at the URL's they follow a pattern, after a while the endpoints will speak for themselves, it will make sense and you will be able to guest what the do or even guess some endpints.
 That is the whole idea.

 [[info]]
 | :point_up: You can read more about REST APIs on [this BreatheCode Lesson](http://content.breatheco.de/lesson/understanding-rest-apis).<br /> Here is a cool 8 min video explaining REST: https://www.youtube.com/watch?v=7YcW25PHnAA

-## Now lets talk about Flask
+## Now let's talk about Flask

 Flask is amazing!
 It is very similar to Node.js Express Server and that makes it even cooler because you will be able to work with both technologies without much learning curve.